On the notion of pseudocategory internal to a category with a 2-cell structure

 If in addition the property

-is satisfied for all $\left( x,f\right) \in H_{1}\left( A,B\right) $ and $ \left( y,g\right) \in H_{1}\left( A,C\right) $, then the resulting structure is a 2-category.
+is satisfied for all $\left( x,f\right) \in H_{}\left( A,B\right) $ and $ \left( y,g\right) \in H_{}\left( A,C\right) $, then the resulting structure is a 2-category.

-\subsubsection{The case of crossed modules}
+\subsection{The case of crossed modules}

-In the case \textbf{C}=$X$-$Mod$, the category of crossed modules, we have the canonical 2-cell structure given by derivations, and it is an instance of the above construction with $Grp$ instead of $Mon$:
+In the case \textbf{C}=X-Mod, the category of crossed modules, we have the canonical 2-cell structure given by derivations, which is an instance of the above construction with $\Grp$ instead of $\Mon$: